linqgg/docs/docs/modules/money-operations/money-operations.md

 ### Brazil Pix payment
 To make the payment Pix code should be generated and displayed to the user.

-To generate Pix code user's full name and email are required.
-They should be passed to us with help of [AuthUserService#SaveGameUser](https://buf.build/linq/linq/docs/main:linq.auth.user.v1#linq.auth.user.v1.AuthUserService.SaveGameUser) method.
-If the data won't be passed [NativePaymentsService#GetPixPaymentData](https://buf.build/linq/linq/docs/main:linq.money.payments.v1#linq.money.payments.v1.NativePaymentsService.GetPixPaymentData) request will be failed.
+For anonymous users to generate Pix code user's full name and email are required.
+They should be passed to us with help of [AuthUserService#SaveGameUser](https://buf.build/linq/linq/docs/main:linq.auth.user.v1#linq.auth.user.v1.AuthUserService.SaveGameUser) method if not passed previously.

 To create Pix order call [PaymentsService#CreatePixOrder](https://buf.build/linq/linq/docs/main:linq.money.payments.v1#linq.money.payments.v1.PaymentsService.CreatePixOrder).
 It accepts optional [params](https://buf.build/linq/linq/docs/main:linq.money.payments.v1#linq.money.payments.v1.PixRequest) - tax_id and address.
 Tax id is Brazilian CPF number (ask if validation rules are required).
 Address - country is 2-letter code of Brazil (BR), region is 2-letter code of Brazilian state (ask if list of states with their full names are required).